dSPACE-IAC/dSPACE-IAC-simulation-bridge/ReadMe.md

 The following section provides an overview of the repository content, in order to speed up the process of finding what you are looking for and provide an understanding, where to add things when contributing.

 ### Dockerfile
-This Dockerfile is used to create the sut-te-bridge (simphera and dev version) and the foxglove bridge.
-The images are differentiated by selecting the target of the docker build command (sut-te-bridge_simphera, sut-te-bridge_dev, sut-te-bridge_foxglove).
+This Dockerfile is used to create all bridge versions (asm_ros2, asm_socketcan, aurelion_ros2 and foxglove).
+The images are differentiated by selecting the target of the docker build command (asm_ros2_bridge_simphera, asm_socketcan_bridge_simphera, aurelion_ros2_bridge_simphera, dspace_foxglove_bridge).
-The dev version only contains the dependencies required by both bridge versions (e.g. ROS2, custom message definitions, etc) and a neutral entrypoint, so that could be used to quickly test new developments on the bridge.
+There is also a dev version (dspace_bridge_dev), which only contains the dependencies required by the bridge versions (e.g. ROS2, custom message definitions, socketcan packages etc) and a neutral entrypoint, so that could be used to quickly test new developments on the bridge.
-The simphera version contains the compiled sut-te-bridge node and an entrypoint for automatic startup of that node.
+The simphera version contains the respective compiled bridge node and an entrypoint for automatic startup of that node.
 The simphera version is also recommended to be used for local testing, when working on the SUT code to check whether the system is capable to run with automatic startup procedure used in the cloud.
 The foxglove version contains the foxglove-bridge application and an entrypoint to start the corresponding node.

-### Dockerfile_Sensor_Bridge
+### build_dspace_bridge.sh
-There are two versions: sensor-bridge_dev and sensor-bridge_simphera.
+This script could be used to quickly build all versions of the dSPACE bridges.

 ### runtime_scripts
 This directory contains some scripts, which should make the work with the dev version of the bridges easier.

 ### ros_ws_aux
-This auxilary ros workspace should contain all ros packages, that are required by simphera and foxglove bridge versions.
+This auxilary ros workspace contains all ros packages, that are required by the several bridge versions.
 Currently this contains all custom message definitions used in the system.
 If you want to make your custom messages available in foxglove, the easiest way would be to add your definitions to this auxilary workspace and rebuild the foxglove bridge.
 There is no need to add your custom messages to the repository, if they should only be available in foxglove.
-If they should also be used by the simphera bridge please push them and create a pull request.
+If they should also be used by the simphera bridge please push them to a seperate branch and create a pull request.

-### ros2_bridge_ws
+### dspace_bridge_ws
+This ros workspace contains the source code of the different bridge versions in seperate packages.
+Usually there is only one bridge type per Docker image, so the respective package is copied into the image during build.
+In case of the dev image, the suggested approach is to mount the dspace_bridge_ws directory into the running container.
-This ros workspace contains the main source code of the sut-te-bridge and sensor-bridge package.
-If you want to understand how the connection to the simulator is implemented and which ros topics are published and subscribed, have a look here.
+If you want to understand how the connection to the simulator is implemented and how the interface is designed, have a look here.

 ## How to
 The following instructions assume an execution in a Linux environment, either on a Linux host system or in WSL.
 This means that all given commands and scripts are written for Linux.
 However the execution also works for Windows and Mac, you just need to adapt the commands and scripts slightly for your preferred OS.